How to build Office 2007-2000 add-in / plugin in Delphi.

 Select the command bar component and, in the Object Inspector window, specify the command bar name using the CommandBarName property.
 Also, you select its position in the Position property.

-To display a command bar in Office 2007, you need to explicitly set the UseForRibbon property of the command bar component to True.
+Note.
+To display a command bar on the ribbon, you must explicitly set the UseForRibbon property of the command bar component to True.
+The controls added to such a command bar will be shown on the built-in Ribbon tab called Add-ins.

 To add a new button to a command bar, in the Object Inspector window, you run the property editor of the Controls property for an appropriate command bar component.
 The property editor is a simple and easy designer of command bars and their controls.